imagej/imagej.github.io/pages/Getting_started_with_TrackMate.md

 ## The test image

 The test image we will use for this tutorial has now a link in Fiji.
-You can find it in , at the bottom of the list.
+You can find it in {% include bc content="File | Open Samples | Tracks for TrackMate (807K)" %}, at the bottom of the list.

 ![](TrackMate_FakeTracks.png)